Inland Horry County communities like Loris see major growth

 Loris issued 126 building permits in 2020.
 It’s already issued 94 so far in 2021.

-“It’s going to be busting at the seams in 20 years,” Mayor Harrelson said.
+“It’s going to be busting at the seams in 20 years,” Harrelson said.

 Many new rows of houses have gone up in the past couple years in and around Loris.
 Carla and Julias Robsinson moved to the area from West Virginia after vacationing in Myrtle Beach for decades.